History of science and technology in the People's Republic of China: Trends

+The "great revolutionary movement" of scientific experimentation was encouraged in rural China during the 1960s and 1970s.
+Millions of people in rural China, especially sent-down youth, participated in the scientific movement.

 The scientific establishment was attacked during the Cultural Revolution, causing major damage to China's science and technology.
 Most scientific research ceased.
 In extreme cases, individual scientists were singled out as "counter-revolutionaries" and made the objects of public criticism and persecution, and the research work of whole institutes was brought to a halt for years on end.
 The entire staffs of research institutes commonly were dispatched to the countryside for months or years to learn political virtue by laboring with the poor and lower-middle peasants.
 Work in the military research units devoted to nuclear weapons and missiles presumably continued, although the secrecy surrounding strategic weapons research made it difficult to assess the impact of the Cultural Revolution in that sector.